stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 In this beginning, a few girls, ages 9 and 10, seem shy, but later they begin to tell me about one of the professors of the school that they used to attend.

-“They punished us even when we didn’t do anything bad,” says one of them.
-“They made us stop under the sun for a long time, on our knees and with our desks on our heads, like this.”
+"They punished us even when we didn’t do anything bad," says one of them.
+"They made us stop under the sun for a long time, on our knees and with our desks on our heads, like this."

 When she showed the position, the others laughed.
 But one girl remained silent, concentrating on her drawing.

 It is 10-year-old Norieen Yaakob.
 In the summer, she and six classmates could no longer endure the harsh discipline of school and escaped to the jungle.

-These children were of the Orang Asli ethnicity, that in Malay means “original people” and are the oldest known inhabitants of the Malaysian peninsula.
+These children were of the Orang Asli ethnicity, that in Malay means "original people" and are the oldest known inhabitants of the Malaysian peninsula.

 There are 18 distinct Orang Asli tribes and the people Norieen’s village, Kampung Penad, in northern Malaysia, close to the border with Thailand, belong to the Temiar tribe.